-Deciding whether or not to finance your home using an adjustable versus a fixed rate mortgage is a very important decision.
+Deciding whether or not to finance your home using a fixed versus adjustable rate mortgages is a very important decision.
 Each of these options has both strengths and weaknesses.

 This short article will take a closer look at both types of loans with the intention of helping you make an informed decision.

 There are no surprises with a fixed rate mortgage.
 It is also a great option if one plans to stay in their home for the term of the loan or for at least quite a while.
-They also work well for individuals on a fixed income.

 Also, the interest rates on fixed rate mortgages tend to be higher than the starting rates of adjustable rate mortgages (ARMs).

 This may be a good choice if one doesn’t plan to stay in their house very long, or is having difficulty paying their mortgage, due to a short term circumstances, such as a layoff, a new baby, etc.

-This option might give individuals a year or two to catch up financially before they are required to pay the higher payments that will follow the initial low rates of the adjustable rate mortgage.
+This option might give individuals a year or two to catch up financially before they are required to pay the higher payments that will follow the initial low rates of the adjustable rate mortgages.

-Fixed and adjustable rate mortgages are two very different financing options.
 Fixed rate mortgages work well for those who like to be able to predetermine their financial outlays as much as possible.

 Adjustable rate mortgages work well when interest rates are low, when one doesn’t plan to stay his/her property for very long, are unable to make initial large mortgage payments or are simply looking to save money.

 When making a borrowing decision, it is important to take proper inventory of ones’ level of risk, financial plans and personal tolerance.